ROSELYN HOUSE SCHOOL

 Considerations

-At Roselyn House School and The RHISE Service we consider the makeup of our own student body, including the gender and age range of our students, and whether additional support for young people with protected characteristics (who are potentially at greater risk) is appropriate.
+At Roselyn House School we consider the makeup of our own student body, including the gender and age range of our students, and whether additional support for young people with protected characteristics (who are potentially at greater risk) is appropriate.
 For example, this policy reflects the gendered nature abuse can take.
 The evidence shows that girls are more likely to be subject to sexual violence and sexual harassment than boys, and that boys are more likely to perpetrate such violence and harassment.
 On this basis we talk openly about and encourage healthy and respectful relationships between boys and girls including through Relationship and Sex Education, Personal Social Health and Economic and Enterprise and Employability education.
 We challenge stereotypes and encourage young people to become enquiring learners and take a whole School approach.
 We embrace diversity and inclusion and invite everyone to discuss and challenge.
 We are a Silver Stonewall School.

 We ensure that our response to sexual violence and sexual harassment between children of the same sex is equally robust as it is for sexual violence and sexual harassment between children of the opposite sex.